kurdin/console-remote/README.md

 <a href="#consoleresize">`console.re.size();`</a> <a href="#consolerecss">`console.re.css();`</a> <a href="#consoleremedia">`console.re.media();`</a>

 Remote JavaScript Console simplifies front-end (in browsers) and backend (in node.js) web development and testing.
-No plugins, no browser extensions requred, pure JavaScript.
+No plugins, no browser extensions required, pure JavaScript.

 <a href="http://console.re">Console.Re</a> connector (client) script works in **<a href="#supported-platforms">all major browsers</a>** (desktop or mobile) and **node.js** servers running on Linux, Mac, and Windows.

 _Note:_ This is a client script, not a server.
 With this code, you can connect and send messages to any **project-channel-name** you want on our public `http://console.re` server, you can see your logs at `http://console.re/project-channel-name`.
 If you need your own private server please look at this.

 _Warning:_ **Use Console.Re for development and testing environments only.
-DO NOT USE IT ON PRODUCTION WEBSITES AND SERVERS.**
+IT WONT WORK ON PRODUCTION WEBSITES AND SERVERS.**

 ## What's New in Version 2